frequently asked questions

 There is a LOT of nuance in name changes that can get a little sticky and confusing, so if you’ve got any questions unique to your situation, just ask and I’ll give you more specific advice.

-Can we have a ceremony without the legal bits, like a commitment ceremony?
+Can we have a marriage ceremony without the legal bits, like a commitment ceremony?